-Left untreated, Wernicke’s encephalopathy will evolve into Korsakoff’s psychosis, coma, or death.
+- Without treatment, Wernicke’s encephalopathy evolves into Korsakoff’s psychosis, coma, or death.

-Korsakoff’s psychosis, sometimes referred to as Korsakoff’s amnesic syndrome, impairs the heart, blood vessels, and nervous system.
-Moreover, it is the cognitive and intellectual deterioration that manifests itself as dementia in late-stage alcoholics through:
+Korsakoff’s psychosis impairs the heart, blood vessels, and nervous system.
+This condition is the cognitive and intellectual deterioration that manifests itself as dementia in late-stage alcoholics through the following:

 - Delirium (restlessness, confusion, hallucinations)

 Trouble with memory can take the form of retrograde amnesia (recalling details from the past) or anterograde amnesia (acquiring recent information).
 Confabulation occurs when individuals attempt to fill in missing memories with fabricated or “borrowed” experiences, believing them to be genuine.

 Individuals with this condition are often easily frustrated, agitated, or aggressive.
 At other times they may appear to be dazed or in a trance-like state.
 Walking, grasping objects, eating, drinking, or grooming becomes extremely difficult.